bcjordan/michael.penkov.id.au/_posts/2014-01-02-reinventing-the-wheel.md

 The big take-away point from the whole exercise was: Web applications.
 As a professional software engineer, I've only built desktop apps and code that sits deep inside some library.
-As a researcher, I only code that runs only on my machine.
+As a researcher, I only write code that runs only on my machine.
 Having to write a Web app taught me:

  1. You can do a lot with HTML5 (HTML, CSS and JavaScript) and a compatible browser.
 It's awesome for showing people stuff, like a demo or a toy.
 That's just HTML5 - we're not even in proper Web application territory.